 People also go sleighing to celebrate.
 It’s a great big goodbye to Winter!

 This article was posted on Saturday, February 24th, 2018 at 3:47 pm and is filed under Blini, Countries & Cultures, Holiday Recipes, Holidays Around the World, Lent, Mama Lisa, Masletnitsa, Pancake Day, Recipes of the World, Russia, Russian Cuisine, Ukraine.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply